Engineering spectro-temporal light states with physics-embedded deep learning

-The precise manipulation of supercontinuum (SC) spectra is highly desirable but poses significant experimental challenges.
-This difficulty arises from the extreme sensitivity of SC generation to high-order dispersion and input pulse parameters, which drive a cascade of nonlinear interactions, including self- and cross-phase modulation (SPM and XPM), four-wave mixing (FWM), and Raman scattering.
-Commanding these processes to produce predictable SC outputs is formidable, requiring detailed characterization of linear dispersion, input pulse parameters, material dimensions, and third-order nonlinear coefficients \cite{alfano2006supercontinuum, Sell2009OE, bres2023supercontinuum}.
-Achieving such control could enable the routine generation of octave-spanning and other synthesized spectra, thereby democratizing access to \Blue{few-cycle waveform shaping \cite{Krauss2010NatPhot, steinleitner2022single}.}
+Although the precise manipulation of SC spectra is highly desirable, it poses significant experimental challenges.
+The essential difficulty arises from the extreme sensitivity of SC generation to complex dispersion and input pulse parameters, which drive a cascade of nonlinear interactions, including self- and cross-phase modulation (SPM and XPM), four-wave mixing (FWM), and Raman scattering.
+The task of directing these processes to produce predictable SC outputs is formidable, which requires detailed characterization of the parameters of the materials, such as dispersion, third-order nonlinearity \cite{alfano2006supercontinuum, Sell2009OE, bres2023supercontinuum}, and input temporal profile \cite{lozovoy2004multiphoton,xu2006quantitative,monmayrant2010newcomer}.
+Achieving such control could enable the routine generation of octave-spanning, thereby democratizing access to few-cycle pulse shaping \cite{Krauss2010NatPhot, steinleitner2022single}.

-Various strategies have been developed to gain control over SC generation.
-One approach involves selecting materials or waveguides with favorable dispersion properties \cite{Sell2009OE} or tailoring the nonlinearity of the medium, for instance, by adjusting the pressure inside gas-filled hollow-core fibers \cite{beetar2020multioctave, elu2021seven, piccoli2021intense}.
-Other methods focus on modifying the input pulse characteristics, such as pulse duration \cite{genty2007fiber}, energy \cite{genier2021ultra}, and pulse number \cite{wetzel2018customizing}, to tune the SC spectral properties \cite{dudley2006supercontinuum, sylvestre2021recent}.
-Incorporating optimization algorithms, particularly genetic algorithms (GA), has enabled dynamic control of SC features \cite{tzang2018adaptive, wetzel2018customizing, hary2023tailored, lapre2023genetic}, though the iterative search process, typically takes several minutes.
+Various strategies have been developed to control over SC generation.
+One approach involves selecting materials or waveguides with favorable dispersion properties \cite{Sell2009OE,Carlson2017OL} or tailoring the non-linearity of the medium, for example, by adjusting the pressure inside gas-filled hollow core fibers \cite{beetar2020multioctave, elu2021seven, piccoli2021intense}.
+Other methods focus on modifying the input pulse specifications, such as pulse duration \cite{genty2007fiber}, energy \cite{genier2021ultra}, and pulse number \cite{wetzel2018customizing}, to adjust SC spectral properties \cite{dudley2006supercontinuum, sylvestre2021recent}.
+Incorporating optimization algorithms, particularly genetic algorithms (GA) in an iterative process, has enabled dynamic control of SC features \cite{tzang2018adaptive, wetzel2018customizing, hary2023tailored, lapre2023genetic}, in which the searching time typically takes several minutes.